-- · Be in good academic standing
+- Be in good academic standing

-- · Approval by Academic Affairs
+- Have approval by Student Affairs

 - Demonstrate adequate proficiency on all required skills

-- · Have a letter of support from Docent
+- Have a letter of support from Docent

 The College reserves the right to preclude employment should it be deemed to adversely affect the student's academic progress.
-Failure to comply with employment regulations can resolve in referral to Student Promotion and Graduation Committee (SPC) and potential grounds for dismissal.
+Failure to comply with employment regulations can result in referral to the Student Promotion Committee (SPC) and is potential grounds for dismissal.